February 9 2007 (Checked Nov 11 2019)

 Problem Solution Behaviors

-Murphy and Manzanares associate three high-level cognitive behaviors with problem resolution, the second step in addressing problems: (1) identifying solutions; (2) evaluating solutions; and (3) acting on solutions.
+Murphy and Manzanares also associate three high-level cognitive behaviors with problem resolution, the second step in addressing problems: (1) identifying solutions; (2) evaluating solutions; and (3) acting on solutions.

 2. Problem Resolution Behaviors